 Module I: Data Type & Organization

 In this module, we will provide participants with good practices in file management such as data entry validation, folders organization, file naming, file format, and versioning.
-In particular, they will learn how to choose appropriate file formats for sharing, and what is important in data entry validation / data cleaning.
+In particular, the participants will learn how to choose appropriate file formats for sharing, and what is important in data entry validation / data cleaning.

 Module II: Ontologies as controlled vocabularies